Sectoral Learning and Development

 Sectoral Needs Analysis

-The BAI and the Irish Film Board are working together to devise a national strategy for skills development and training within the audio-visual industry in order to ensure continued growth and excellence.
+The BAI and Screen Ireland are working together to devise a national strategy for skills development and training within the audio-visual industry in order to ensure continued growth and excellence.
 We also want to map the provision of production-related courses at third level and how these courses interact with the industry.
 Other key issues included in the strategy will be current and future trends within the industry influencing workforce skills and the ability to build more capacity and scale within the industry.
 This work is on-going.

 Governance Handbook for Industry Networks